frederic-perez/AmE-dictionary/data/dictionary.md

 __sequined__ _v_ :four::hammer:
 __sequiturs__
 __seracs__ _n_
+__seraphic__ _adj_ /suh-RAF-ik/ [:scroll: From Latin seraphim, from Greek seraphim, from Hebrew seraphim, from saraph (to burn).]
+Like an angel: serene, beautiful, pure, blissful, etc.
 __sere__ _adj_ :two: (sear) Dried up or withered.
 Withered; dry: _sere vegetation at the edge of the desert._ _Syn_ shriveled _The desert was edged with sere vegetation._
 __serein__ _n_
 __serendipity__ _n_